wayfareio/wayfare.io/internships.markdown

 **What is the compensation and are there any perks?**

-This internship is unpaid, however all interns will receive the following Wayfare benefits:
+This internship is unpaid, however, all interns will receive the following Wayfare benefits:

 * Access to Wayfare Member Perks & Discounts, including our professional member directory
 * A Wayfare membership during their internship (up to 10 hours/week)